wblair8689/AgentZero/PROJECT_STATUS.md

 - [ ] Implement feedback loop for continuous improvement

 ### Integration & Deployment
-- [ ] Integrate all agents with the Orchestrator
+- [/] Integrate all agents with the Orchestrator
-- [ ] Implement end-to-end testing of the complete workflow
+- [/] Implement end-to-end testing of the complete workflow
-- [ ] Optimize for performance and cost
+- [/] Optimize for performance and cost (CI/CD environment troubleshooting in progress)
 - [ ] Deploy to production environment
 - [ ] Create user documentation and API reference